DDTBOX/tutorials/DDTBox Documentation.md

 When performing multiple tests it is usually important to control the family-wise error rate (FWER) or false discovery rate (FDR) to maintain the probability of Type 1 errors (i.e. false rejections of the null hypothesis) at the nominal level (usually 0.05).
 DDTBox provides several options for multiple comparisons correction procedures.
-Many of these have been adopted from techniques used in mass univariate analysis of ERPs, which take advantage of the correlation seen across time points in EEG data.
+Many of these have been adopted from methods used in mass univariate analysis of ERPs, which take advantage of the correlation seen across time points in EEG data.
 These methods differ with regard to their ability to detect real effects but also in the inferences that can be made from each corrected family of tests.
 For more information on these methods and a useful tutorial on multiple comparisons corrections see [Groppe, Urbach and Kutas (2011)](http://onlinelibrary.wiley.com/doi/10.1111/j.1469-8986.2011.01273.x/full).